Support Your Local Sheriff

 - He does the same trick in the middle of the final gunfight (both in SYLS) in order to get to his allies and co-ordinate strategy.

-- Walking the Earth — Garner's character has been "going to Austrailia" ...for at least 4 years.
+- Walking the Earth: Garner's character has been "going to Australia" ...for at least 4 years.
+And he never gets there.